luckasRanarison/tailwind-tools.nvim/README.md

 ### Treesitter queries

-Treesitter queries are recommended but can be harder to write, if you are not familiar with Treesitter queries, check out the documentation from [Neovim](https://neovim.io/doc/user/treesitter.html#treesitter-query) or [Treesitter](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).
+Treesitter queries are recommended because they can precisely capture the class values at the AST level, but they can be harder to write.
+If you are not familiar with Treesitter queries, check out the documentation from [Neovim](https://neovim.io/doc/user/treesitter.html#treesitter-query) or [Treesitter](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).

 You can define custom queries for a filetype by adding the filetype to the `queries` list, like this: